-Match your format to your purpose - if you want to have one-to-one conversations with influential members, consider networking or smaller, intimate social events.
-If you're looking to attract potential members or drive awareness, running larger events will likely bring in a greater number of leads.
+Match your format to your purpose - if you want to have one-to-one conversations with influential graduates, consider networking or smaller, intimate social events.
+If you're looking to attract alumni who aren't currently engaged or drive awareness of your network, running larger events will likely bring in a greater number of leads.